 MPM is the state’s oldest and largest natural history museum with over 4 million objects in its biology, geology, and cultural collections.
 It was established in 1882, but the collections date to the mid-1800s when its precursor, the Natural History Society, was established.
 As a result, the specimens and their associated data shape our knowledge of the past 170 years of the natural landscape in Wisconsin and the changes that have occurred through time.
 For more information on the collection resources, see Research and Collections.

 The award is given annually to two or three Fellows for worthy proposals.
 MPM may direct the specific type research topic in its call for proposal.
 An award consists of a stipend of $10,000 ($12,000 for minority candidates).
-The Museum will provide an office with computer equipment as well as access to the collections, the Museum library, and other equipment at the Museum.
+The Museum will provide an office space as well as access to the collections, the Museum library, and other equipment at the Museum.
 MPM may have funding available to attend professional meetings to present on the research (this would be a separate application).

 Expectations for Fellows